ConagherL/Tools/README.md

 ## Warning and notes

 All content here is as is.
 Please test all configuration prior to implementation.
-I take no responsibility if you run something wrong.
+I take no responsibility if you run something wrong/cut your finger/decide the trash can go out tomorrow.